 And although this was a celebration, people standing on corners with fliers for passersby also had a story they hoped to tell.

-“This is a celebration of 20 years of traditional culture, spread to the world,” Margareta Nord, who came from Sweden to join the events.
+“This is a celebration of 20 years of traditional culture, spread to the world,” said Margareta Nordh, who came from Sweden to join the events.
 “Cultivation is about becoming a better person and leaving the bad things behind.”